mpwalsh8/wpgform/readme.txt

 Feel free to submit a response and then view other responses as well.

-= Content appears, but it's not my form and it looks odd! = You should triple-check that you've published your Form.
+= Content appears, but it's not my form and it looks odd!
+Why? = You should triple-check that you've published your Form.
 Google provides instructions for doing this.
 Be sure to follow steps 1 and 2 in [Google Spreadsheets Help: Publishing to the Web](http://docs.google.com/support/bin/answer.py?hl=en&answer=47134) as the same process applies to Forms and Spreadsheets.

 = Why doesn't my form look the same as it does when I use the stand alone URL? =